How Much Compensation Can I Claim For Stress At Work?

 will go through a free consultation with your, to learn about all the aspects of your compensation claim.

 Once we have all the facts, we will offer our advice on what you should do next.
-For most people, we will offer our No Win No Fee work related stress claims service.
-If needed, we can also arrange for a local medical examination, so that the physical aspects of your condition are documented properly, before starting your claim for work related stress.
+For most people, we will offer our No Win No Fee claims service.
+If needed, we can also arrange for a local medical examination, so that the physical aspects of your condition are documented properly, before starting your claim.

 We have many years of experience and hundreds of cases under our belt.
-Our in-house team of solicitors have experience in a wide range of work related illnesses, not just work-related stress.
+Our in-house team of solicitors have experience in a wide range of illnesses, not just work-related stress.

 We treat each client in a professional, yet friendly manner, and try to keep the legal jargon to the minimum when keeping our clients updated about their case.
 We always try to get you the most compensation possible, whilst working ethically and doing nothing that could jeopardise your claim.

 Find out how much compensation you can claim for a work accident claim.
-Stress can also cause accidents at work.
+Stress can also cause accidents.
 Contact us today for free advice on injuries at work.

-If you are suffering from ( PTSD ) Post Traumatic Stress Disorder find out if you have a claim get free advice today.
+If you are suffering from ( PTSD ) Post Traumatic Stress Disorder after stress, find out if you have a claim get free advice today.